AncientMariner/Patterns/README.md

 Behavioral:

+The <a href="https://github.com/AncientMariner/Patterns/tree/master/src/main/java/org/xander/behavioral/chainofresponsibility"> Chain of responsibility</a> In object-oriented design, the chain-of-responsibility pattern is a behavioral design pattern consisting of a source of command objects and a series of processing objects.

 The <a href="https://github.com/AncientMariner/Patterns/tree/master/src/main/java/org/xander/behavioral/command">Command</a> Pattern encapsulates a request as an object, thereby letting you parametrize other objects with different requests, queue or log requests, and support undoable operations.

+The <a href="https://github.com/AncientMariner/Patterns/tree/master/src/main/java/org/xander/behavioral/executearoundmethod">Execute around method</a> Execute around pattern executes a given block of code with a pre and post operations, this pattern is very useful when dealing with expensive resources and can be used to close the resources instead of relying on the callers to close the resource.

 The <a href="https://github.com/AncientMariner/Patterns/tree/master/src/main/java/org/xander/behavioral/interpreter">Interpreter</a> Pattern is used to defines a grammatical representation for a language and provides an interpreter to deal with this grammar